-Built upon the lessons learned from first generation of fluorophores, second generation fluorophores are often more photostable, brighter, and less pH sensitive.
-The following two fluorescence compounds are found in nature and play an important role in photosynthetic light harvesting!
+Built upon the lessons learned from the first generation of fluorophores, second-generation fluorophores are often more photostable, brighter, and less pH-sensitive.
+The following two fluorescence compounds are found in nature and play an important role in photosynthetic light-harvesting!

 Phycoerythrin (PE) is isolated from red algae!
 It is composed of a peptide covalently linked to phycobilin chromophores.
 It has an absorption max at 498 nm and emission max at 565 nm, giving off a bright red color.

 Allophycocyanin (APC) is a protein from the light-harvesting phycobiliprotein family.
 It is an accessory pigment to chlorophyll.
 How cool is that?
 APC can be found in Cyanobacteria (blue-green algae) and red algae.
 It absorbs and emits red light at 650 nm and 660 nm, respectively.
 Because it is composed of multiple subunits of alpha & beta subunits (alpha + beta dimers), APC needs to be cross-linked before tethering to an antibody or your favorite protein

 Tandem Dyes can be made by conjugating additional fluorophore compounds with either PE or APC.
 In this case, one fluorophore serves as the donor and the other as the acceptor.
 By carefully choosing the fluorophores for pairing, you are able to create unique emission spectra and, thus, increasing your color range.
 The most popular tandem dyes on today’s market are APC-Cy5 and PE-Cy5.
 You should be aware of tandem dye stability because the tandem dye could uncouple and result in unintended consequences (like high background fluorescence).